-Due to the outbreak of COVID 19, Communication Networks I will be held online as of now.
+Communication Networks I will be held in a hybrid format (in person and online) as of now.
 However, due to the changing situation, any exception to this approach will be communicated in advance.
 Traditionally, Communication Networks I has been a Dual Mode course.
 What does this mean?

 In this class, the technologies that make today's communication networks work are introduced and discussed.
 First, the physical layer, which is responsible for an adequate transmission across a channel, is described briefly.
 The second part deals with the error control, flow control and medium access mechanisms of the data link layer.
 Finally, the network layer is discussed.
 It comprises mainly routing and congestion control algorithms.
 The Internet is thoroughly studied throughout the whole course.
 The higher layers (transport, application) are subject of Communication Networks 2, which is the sequel to this lecture.